Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

 and

-Working on the estimation of the concentration functions in the Littlewood--Offord problem, one usually \tc{reduces the problem to the estimation of} concentration functions of some symmetric infinitely divisible distributions.
-The corresponding statement is contained in Lemma \ref{lm42} below.
+Estimating the concentration functions in the Littlewood--Offord problem, one usually reduces the problem to the estimation of concentration functions of some symmetric infinitely divisible distributions.
+The corresponding statement is contained in Lemma \ref{l1} below.

 For $z\in \mathbf{R}$, introduce the distribution $H_z$, with the characteristic function

 It is clear that $H_z$ is a symmetric infinitely divisible distribution.
 Therefore, its characteristic function is positive for all $t\in \mathbf{R}^d$.
 For $\delta\ge0$, we denote